Tips and tricks Best practice guides, FAQ & more

 With the traditional waterfall approach, the testing phase is a standalone process usually executed at the end of the Software Development Life Cycle (SDLC).
 This comes with the risk of having to make corrections last minute – or not having time to make them at all.

-The agile methodology is an attempt to make this process more flexible and effective.
+The agile methodology is an attempt to make this qa process more flexible and effective.
 With this approach, the tester is suddenly at the core of the SDLC, continuously executing tests and getting feedback from customers, developers, and other stakeholders.

 It is often expected that tests are built before coding has even begun.
 By automating tests, iterations gradually become more and more efficient and will support the aim of shorter development cycles.

 No methodology is perfect, and the agile approach comes with challenges on its own.
 There are however a few things a team can do to ensure success with the agile methodology.

 This improves alignment, provides transparency regarding priorities, and ensures a common understanding of goals and deadlines.
-Scrum, is a commonly used framework for ensuring this kind of teamwork.
+Scrum, is a commonly used agile test framework for ensuring this kind of teamwork.

 The first objective in terms of testing should be to create high-level test scenarios for maximum impact on quality.
 This should be a joint effort between product owners, business development, programmers, and testers.

 Agile is a mentality of anticipating and accepting change.
 This also applies to testing, and it is important that team members are open to this way of working.

 End-to-end test automation from development to deployment is the key driver of agile testing.
-In words of agile tester and coach Lisa Crispin:
+In the words of an agile tester and coach Lisa Crispin:

 ...Testers collaborate with programmers, the customer team, and other team specialists - and not just for testing tasks, but other tasks related to testing, such as building infrastructure and designing for testability.